doc-vu/indices/src/services/collector/README.md

 show series
 show * from host_metrics
 select * from host_metrics where host='collectd-client'
+select cpu from host_metrics where host='localhost' ORDER BY DESC limit 1

 influx --database collectd-db --format csv --execute "select * from host_metrics where host='collectd-client'" > output.csv